tozydev/vela/README.md

 * [API Documentation](docs/API_DOCS.md)

+## 💥 Breaking Changes

+If you are upgrading from a previous version, please refer to the [CHANGELOG](docs/changes.md) for details on breaking changes and migration steps.

 ## 📄 License

 This project is licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details.